 Helping Others From the Ground Up

 St. Paul’s is a member of the Faithful Builders Coalition for Omaha Habitat for Humanity.
-We are one of eleven area churches that team together for this coalition.
+We are one of thirteen area churches that team together for this coalition.
 Each year, the Faithful Builders Coalition constructs a new home in the Omaha area starting in August and finishing in late October.
-Our goal is simple: “to build a simple, decent, house” for a family that makes 25 to 50% of median income.
+Our goal is simple: “to build a simple, decent, house” for a family that makes 30 to 60% of median income.
 The family makes a down payment in 350 hours of sweat equity plus a $500 down payment at closing.
-The habitat home is purchased at cost with a no interest mortgage of 20 to 30 years that includes an escrow for taxes and insurance.
+The habitat home is purchased at cost with a low affordable interest mortgage of 20 to 30 years that includes an escrow for taxes and insurance.
 Donations of land, materials, and labor from community members help to keep the cost of the house affordable.
 Omaha Habitat gives a percentage of the cost of each house to a Habitat organization in another country.
 This donation may fund an entire house in that country.
 Forty two homes were built or renovated by Omaha Habitat in 2016.
-Our coalition project for 2017 is a new house from the ground up.
-(2016 North 63rd St about 1/2/ block north of Blondo)
+Our coalition project for 2018 is a new house from the ground up.
+(13956 Hickory Circle)

 How Can You Help?

-Construction experience is not necessary to be a Habitat volunteer.
+1. Volunteer to Work: Construction experience is not necessary to be a Habitat volunteer.
 We have volunteer project leaders that are construction experts.
 They work side by side with people of all ages and skill levels.
 Frequently, we have volunteers who work a shift learning a skill and then leave with the confidence to start their own home improvement project of flooring, drywall, painting, roofing, siding, decking, or insulation OR leave with the knowledge that they should call a pro like the person who worked with them.
 On line registration is expected.
-To Register, please go to habitatomaha.org.
-Use registration code fb when asked “place of worship?” please type St. Paul’s Millard.
-Please register online during June and July.
-(The minimum age to work on a Habitat project is 16 with parent permission.)
+To register, please go to https://tinyurl.com/faithfulbuilder2018 Use registration code fb2018 When asked “place of worship?” please type St. Paul’s Millard Please register online during June and July or even August (The minimum age to work on a Habitat project is 16 with parent permission.)

-Volunteer to Provide Food on St. Paul’s Food Day - August 12
+2. Volunteer to provide food on St. Paul’s Food Day (August 4th)

 We usually have about 10 to 15 St. Paul’s members that donate the food and drink for lunch and break time.
 Our St. Paul’s “grill team” has helped for several years.